NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/config/index.md

 ### JSON-RPC based networks

 These are networks that connect to an external node.
-Nodes can be running in your computer, like Ganache, or remotely, like Infura or Alchemy.
+Nodes can be running in your computer, like Ganache, or remotely, like Infura, Alchemy or Tenderly.

 This kind of network is configured with objects with the following fields: